hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

     - sensors use synthetic nerve system to detect touch

+- vision enhancement technology
+    - uses
-- visually impaired (blind) people
+        - for visually impaired (blind) people
-    - how their experience is enhanced
+            - general support
                 - built in magnifier tools
                 - implantable miniature automatic telescopes to improve vision
                     - to enlarge image over the retina
                 - automatic contact lenses to improve vision
                     - in macular degeneration sufferrers
                 - of LED to focus on retina
                 - system to divert focus to other parts on retina
                 - retinal prostheses when light sensitive cells degenerate
                 - artificial retina with computer chips on silicon implanted into retinal position
                 - smart glasses using screens (infront of eyes)
                 - vision enhancing algorithms produce HD video
                 - use of VR to immerse people in real world
                 - dialouge user interface to control devices
+            - walking around
+                - shape outlines for objects (to make it more apparent)
+                - enlarge signs to make words more readable
+                - change objects colors to be visible
+                - detect objects and produce sounds representing them
+                - user will learn these sounds and manage easily
+                - infra-red light amplified for enhanced vision in dark
+        - military operations
+        - night driving (eg: truck drivers)
+        - age related vision problems
+        - detect chemicals for forensics
+        - detecting heat (eg: from people, like using thermal camera)

 - e-waste
     - impact